ghoomfrog/silili/README.md

 You can use tone or a question mark for yes/no questions.

-*iti nama?* — Good food? — Is the food good?
+*nama iti?* — Good food? — Is the food good?

 <!--/td-->
 <!--td style="width: 100%;"-->